jsstrn/bbc-earth-daily/README.md

 ## Deployment

+We will bundle all files in the project into `bundle.js` and then create a zip file `app.zip`.

+Next, we will use AWS CLI to deploy our app.

 ### Build the app

-This bundles all files in the project and creates a zip file

 ```sh
 npm run build
 ```

-Next, we will use AWS CLI to deploy our app.

 ### Install AWS CLI